Santiago-Dubov/Dubov-Santiago/content/authors/admin/_index.md

 ---
 Santiago Dubov is a recent graduate in Computer and Information Engineering from the University of Cambridge.
 He is currently completing a 3 month internship as a Machine Learning Engineer in the search team at spotify.

 For his masters thesis he focused on using data augmentation to improve the current systems used for automatic grammar error of speech.
-This involved significant work with transformer models and NMT.
+This involved significant work with training and evaluating transformer models on large quantities of text data.